singhenso/KPBS-Passport-Static/README.md

 - **HTML**: We will use BEM (Block Element Modifier) methodology to structure the HTML code.
 - **CSS**: We will write the CSS code using LESS, a preprocessor that extends the functionality of CSS.
 - **Gulp**: We will use Gulp, a task runner, to automate tasks such as preprocessing the CSS code for deployment.
-- **Google Sheets API**: We will use the Google Sheets API to retrieve the data in JSON format.

 ## Usage
-To use this flashcard app, simply run the program and begin reviewing the flashcards.
+To use this static webpage, simply run the program and begin reviewing the flashcards.
 Each card will display a programming concept or term on the front, and the corresponding definition or explanation on the back.
 Use the app regularly to improve your memory retention and recall of important programming concepts.

 ---